vishalkumar957039/container/README.md

 ### Requirements

-You need an Apple Silicon Mac to build and run `container`.

-To build the Containerization package, your system needs either:
+You need an Apple Silicon Mac to run `container`.
+To build the application, see the [BUILDING](./BUILDING.md) document.

-- macOS 15 or newer and Xcode 17 beta.
-- macOS 16 Developer Preview.

 `container` is designed to take advantage of the features of the macOS 16 Developer Preview.
-You can run the application on macOS Sequoia, but the `container` maintainers typically will not address Sequoia issues that cannot be reproduced on the macOS 16 Developer Beta.
+You can run the application on macOS Sequoia, but the `container` maintainers typically will not address Sequoia issues that cannot be reproduced on the macOS 16 Developer Preview.

 There are [significant networking limitations](https://github.com/apple/container#macos-sequoia-limitations) that impact the usability `container` on macOS Sequoia.